Use the filters below to help find the best tree for your planting site. Click on each of the filters to learn more about them.

 Soil Quantity

-Soil quantity is the amount of soil around your tree that is available forits roots to grow into.
+Soil quantity is the amount of soil around your tree that is available for root growth.
 Assuming a 1 meter soil depth, how much space is available around your tree?

 Sunlight

-Different tree types have varying sunlight requirements during the growing season.
+Different tree species have varying sunlight requirements during the growing season.

-Thinking about how much sunlight your planting site receives.
-Is it:
+How much daily sunlight does your planting site receive?

 Height